-The Child Development Research Group (CDRG) is comprised of 5 active research laboratories, which examine nearly every aspect of child development from birth through early childhood.
+The Child Development Research Group (CDRG) is currently comprised of 6 active research laboratories, which examine nearly every aspect of child development from birth through middle childhood.

 The five labs study questions like: